musingmaddy/musingmaddy.github.io/content/post/cover_brown/index.md

 image: /static/covers/cover_brown.jpg
 weight: 1
 ---
-# Brown COver
+# Brown Cover

-Do You see Brown COver
+Do You see Brown Cover